 More if you wish to discuss any other matter, please send an inquiry FORM

-It is imperative you understand that advise given to clients by ASK Legal is strictly on the basis that including but not limited to the areas of law as mentioned in the services, for which ASK Legal are licensed to practice in.
-You understand and agree to this disclaimer when you use a free consultation and/or retain ASK Legal services. *As a Licensed Paralegal, ASK Legal only represent clients in criminal charges where the crown has elected to proceed by way of Summary Conviction, and the accused is subject to a term of imprisonment of no more than six months.
+It is imperative you understand that advice given to clients by ASK Legal is strictly on the basis that including but not limited to the areas of law as mentioned in the services, for which ASK Legal is licensed to practice in.
+You understand and agree to this disclaimer when you use a free consultation and/or retain ASK Legal services. *As a Licensed Paralegal, ASK Legal only represents clients in criminal charges where the crown has elected to proceed by way of Summary Conviction, and the accused is subject to a term of imprisonment of no more than six months.

 SMALL CLAIMS COURT: